ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

         - [Number of distinct subsequences]
         - [Word break - 1]
         - [Decode ways]
-        - [Longest Palindromic Substring]
-        - [Longest Palindromic Subsequence]
-        - [Number of ways to draw N non-intersecting chords in a circle]
         - [Numbers of length N and value less than K]
 13. [Graphs]
 14. [Bit Manipulation]